HudaOmer/alx-backend-javascript/0x00-ES6_basic/README.md

-#Project
+# Project 0x00-ES6_basic
 - Solutions By Huda Omer
 ## 15 tasks

+##skills:
+JavaScript
+ES6

+ Weight: 1
+ Project will start May 27, 2024 5:00 AM, must end by May 28, 2024 5:00 AM
+ Checker was released at May 27, 2024 11:00 AM
+ An auto review will be launched at the deadline

+# Concepts
-#For this project, we expect you to look at these concepts:
+For this project, we expect you to look at these concepts:

 JavaScript programming
 Software Linter

-#Resources
+# Resources
 Read or watch:

 - ECMAScript 6 - ECMAScript 2015